multiversx/mx-docs/docs/sdk-and-tools/notifier.md

 - Finalized Block event: when the block is finalized

 In RabbitMQ there is a separate exchange for each event type.
-In Websocket setup, there is a event type field in each message.
+In Websocket setup, there is an event type field in each message.

 The WS event is defined as follows: